Unmasked app provides mental health support

 Doug is from Hebden Bridge and used to work in sales for Ford when tragedy struck his family.
 Doug and his ex-partner were expecting twins in 2008.

 Tragically, due to complications during delivery, both babies died in hospital.
-Just two years later, a similar catastrophic event took place when Doug and another partner lost their child when it passed away after living just two short hours.
-In true, stiff upper lip style, Doug bottled things up for many years before being diagnosed with Post Traumatic Stress Disorder.
+Two years later, a similar catastrophic event took place when Doug and another partner lost their child.